kadurinadav/Kaduriflix-App/README.md

 ![](./images/signup.png)

-1. Go to Sign Up page.
-   - From the Sign In page, click the 'Sign up now' link below 'Sign In' button.
+1. Go to Sign Up page through the Sign In page - click the 'Sign up now' link below 'Sign In' button.
 2. Input the necessary fields.
    - Both email and phone number has to be unique.
 3. You'll be redirected to the login page.
 Enter your newly created credentials.